-Terrence (Terry) Tiedt: But we used to swim over here, at Hudson Beach.
-And then, we would go up and down the Indian trails.
-But because Hudson Beach was up, and then, when they'd throw in new sand, we'd come off of the top and just jump right down into the sand.
-I mean, you could go in there, and the water was clear.
-You wouldn't get--you wouldn't have the muck that's showing up as early as it is, with the water, you know.
+Terrence (Terry) Tiedt: We used to swim over here, at Hudson Beach.
+We would go up and down the Indian trails.
+Because Hudson Beach was up, and when they'd throw in new sand, we'd come off of the top and just jump right down into the sand.
+You could go in there, and the water was clear.
+You wouldn't get—you wouldn't have the muck that's showing up as early as it is, with the water.

-Mike Fuss: Yeah, the gardens was there.
-Nothing was there.
-They had a little--those two brick things out in front, that's the only thing that was over the gardens for years.
+Mike Fuss: Yeah, the gardens weren't here.
+Nothing was here.
+They had a little—those two brick things out in front, that's the only thing that was Olbrich—the gardens—for years.
 Then they kept developing it.
-So, that's our story, and we're sticking to it.
+That's our story, and we're sticking to it.

 Terrence (Terry) Tiedt: Yeah.
-You know, over here, off of Fair Oaks, I don't know--maybe you've come across this in your thing, but what they have now is the Madison-Kipp building there at the railroad tracks.
-That used to be the old Madison Bus Company, which is now--that was all tore down.
-They tore that all down, but that is where the bus--that I remember, during my youth, that was--at that time, was Madison Bus Company, which was not owned by the city of Madison.
+Over here, off of Fair Oaks, I don't know—maybe you've come across this in your thing, but what they have now is the Madison-Kipp building there at the railroad tracks.
+That used to be the old Madison Bus Company, which is now—that was all tore down.
+They tore that all down, but that is where the bus—that I remember, during my youth, that was—at that time, was Madison Bus Company, which was not owned by the city of Madison.

 Mike Fuss: Right.

-Terrence (Terry) Tiedt: They went bellied up, and then, the city bought them.
+Terrence (Terry) Tiedt: They went bellied up, and the city bought them.
 Now, prior to this, the city of Madison required all the employees that worked in the city of Madison to live in the city of Madison.
-However, when they got the bus company, those men driving the bus lived outside the city, so that opened it up, through negotiations --
+However, when they got the bus company, those men driving the bus lived outside the city, so that opened it up, through negotiations—

 Sarah Lawton: Did that change the composition of the Fire Department a lot?

-Mike Fuss: No, I mean, to me, if you're in this city, [inaudible].
+Mike Fuss: No. To me, if you're in this city, you should live in the city.
 That's the way we always felt.
 Because we had guys living in Milwaukee.
 There still is.
-And it used to be, second alarm fire, third alarm, they'd want to hire guys back, well, it would take them an hour--if they were out of the city, it would take them so long to get back.
-But no, it's all changed.
+It used to be—second alarm fire, third alarm—they'd want to hire guys back, well, it would take them an hour.
+If they were out of the city, it would take them so long to get back.
+Now it's all changed.
 It's all different, a lot different.

 Terrence (Terry) Tiedt: Like Mike says, it's just water over the dam, so to speak.
-But just some of that politicking that went on.
-We used to ride the bus for what--a nickel?
+Some of that politicking that went on.
+We used to ride the bus for what—a nickel?

 Mike Fuss: Yep.
 A nickel.
-Well, then, that--the apartments over here, that used to be a Red Dot Potato Chip Company.
-And they had one on East Washington Avenue, by the tracks.
-And then, it was Kessenich's.
+The apartments over here, that used to be a Red Dot Potato Chip Company.
+They had one on East Washington Avenue, by the tracks.
+Then, it was Kessenich's.
 Remember when it was Kessenich's?
-But it was Red Dot first.
-So you could get potato chips there.
+It was Red Dot first.
+You could get potato chips there.